 Moving Your Boiler

-One of the biggest variables in the cost of a replacement boiler is whether or not you need to move your boiler’s location.
-If not, installing a new boiler is quite a straightforward task as it can use the same pipework and flue as your previous one.
+If you plan to keep the same place, installing a new boiler is quite a straightforward task as it can use the same pipework and flue as your previous one.

-If you are installer a large boiler unit, you might also need two engineers to do the job which will add to the costs as well.
+If you are installing a large boiler unit, you might also need two Gas Safe registered heating engineers to do the job which will add to the costs as well.

-If you do need to move your boiler in Cardiff or South Wales, it is likely to add something in the region of £350-750 to your total bill.
+Installing your boiler in a new location in Cardiff or South Wales can add something in the region of £350-750 to your total bill.

-It could be more if you are moving it upstairs or to the other side of your house, Equally, it could be less if you can find a great deal from the likes of Warmzilla.
+It could be more if you are moving it upstairs or to the other side of your house; or, it could be less if you can find a great deal from the likes of Heatable.

 The other thing that can push your boiler installation costs higher is the extras that are often needed with a new boiler.